kinbord/NPCCreator/README.md

 -Random job
 -Random age
 -Random gender
--Random name, length depending of race
+-Random name, length depending on race, multiple names depending on race -Ugly GUI
--GUI

 To do:
--Add more names through races (change vowel or consonnant frequency depending of race) -Better GUI
+-Change vowel or consonant frequency depending on race -Better GUI
 -Add appearance information
 -Add storage of NPCs
+-Player character creation through pdf form filling

+# How to run:

+Clone the repository and run

+`./gradlew run`